(See also European Society of Cardiology 2019 Guidelines on Diagnosis and Management of Pulmonary Embolism.)

 Once deep venous thrombosis develops, clots may dislodge and travel through the venous system and the right side of the heart to lodge in the pulmonary arteries, where they partially or completely occlude one or more vessels.
 The consequences depend on the size and number of emboli, the underlying condition of the lungs, how well the right ventricle (RV) is functioning, and the ability of the body’s intrinsic thrombolytic system to dissolve the clots.
 Death occurs due to right ventricular failure.

-Massive: Impaired right ventricular function with hypotension, as defined by systolic BP < 90 mm Hg or a drop in systolic BP of ≥ 40 mm Hg from baseline for a period of 15 min and predicts a significant risk of death within hours or days
+High risk (massive): Impaired right ventricular function causing hypotension, as defined by systolic blood pressure < 90 mm Hg or a drop in systolic blood pressure of ≥ 40 mm Hg from baseline for a period of 15 minutes

 Many pulmonary emboli are small, physiologically insignificant, and asymptomatic.
 Even when present, symptoms are nonspecific and vary in frequency and intensity, depending on the extent of pulmonary vascular occlusion and preexisting cardiopulmonary function.